 Will events be live-streamed or available online this season?

-We are collaborating with our artists to provide virtual experiences that can be enjoyed at home for any canceled live performances.
+We are collaborating with our artists to provide virtual experiences on our new digital stage, Meany On Screen, that can be enjoyed at home for most canceled live performances.

 Will I get a refund if my performance is canceled?

 You have the option to receive a full refund for any canceled performance, or may hold the value of your tickets on account for future purchases, make a donation or apply the value to a gift certificate.
 To select your preference, please use our Ticket Options Form.